-If we’re not wielding the rainbow with intention, too many assume it means “everyone” is included.
-Events in the streets of Atlanta, the tenor of your social feeds, and more than two-dozen alternative LGBTQ Pride flags say plenty of people don’t feel that way.
+If we’re not wielding the rainbow with intention, too many assume showing it means “everyone” is included.
+So many alternative LGBTQ Pride flags say plenty of people don’t feel that way.

-Other than Pride week, a carelessly flung rainbow symbol whispers that we may be taking some people for granted.
-It feels hollow like, if we’re not careful, we don’t recognize or honor the diversity that Atlanta is and should be known for.
+For me, a carelessly flung rainbow whispers that we may be taking some people for granted.
+It feels hollow, and as if we don’t recognize or honor the diversity that Atlanta is and should be known for.

-Pride Week is different — and not just because this is the Year of COVID with a festival completely online.
-This is the weekend that the flag flies and our people and those who oppose our equality see it, really see it.
+Not just because this year has no official festival or parade, Pride is different.
+This is the week that the rainbow flies and our people – as well as those who oppose our equality – see it, really see it.

-This week, the flag commemorates and celebrates broad-stroke and personal achievements.
+This week, the flag commemorates and celebrates achievements.
 It remembers and mourns losses.
-We notice the rainbow a bit more collectively than the rest of the year.
-When it flies from porches or across website banners, when it graces profile pics and corporate logos, we acknowledge that this is a special time in Atlanta.
+We notice it more collectively and purposely than the rest of the year.
+When it flies from Midtown porches or across website banners, when it graces profile pics and corporate logos, we know it’s a special time.

-For one weekend, it’s the rainbow that flag inventor Gilbert Baker intended back in 1978.
-It’s your rainbow, it’s our rainbow, and yes, it’s even the rainbow that warms the cold heart of my cynical, eye-rolling self.
+For one weekend, it’s the rainbow Gilbert Baker that intended back in 1978.
+It’s your rainbow, and yes, it even warms my cold, cynical old heart.

-No matter what else you say about 2020, 50 years since a handful of Atlantans marched through Midtown for “gay liberation” for the first time is notable.
-Whether we gather or not to mark it, whether we attend a single online event or in-person party, it’s safe to say a lot has happened in five decades.
+It’s been some 50 years since the first handful of LGBTQ Atlantans marched through Midtown for “gay liberation.”
+Whether or not we gather, whether we attend a single event, it’s safe to say a lot has happened in five decades that’s worth noting.

-It’s also a great weekend to remember that time will slowly reveal even more to love for all of us— for every stripe, every flag, every person behind that troublesome rainbow.
+It’s also a great weekend to remember that time will slowly reveal even more to love for all of us— for every stripe, every flag, every person behind that beleagured rainbow.

-Mike Fleming is editor of Q ATLus and editor and co-publisher at Project Q Atlanta.
+Mike Fleming is editor and publisher of Q ATLus, Project Q Atlanta and the Q family of publications.
 Write [email protected].

 This article appeared in Q ATLus magazine.
 Read the full issue online here: